 I am a professor of history at Harvard University, where I teach the history of the United States in the world and modern international history.
-I also direct graduate student programs at the Weatherhead Center for International Affairs and co-chair the Harvard International and Global History Seminar (HIGHS).
+Other hats include Director of Graduate Student Programs at the Weatherhead Center for International Affairs and co-chair the Harvard International and Global History Seminar (HIGHS).
 In addition, I co-edit a book series on Global and International History at Cambridge University Press.

 For updates on events and publications of interest, follow me at: https://twitter.com/erezmanela

 I have published in a number of areas in 20th century international history.
 One recent line of work seeks to take a fresh look at US visions for international order during World War II, particularly with regard to the Global South.
 An early effort in this vein was “The Fourth Policeman: Franklin Roosevelt’s Vision for China’s Global Role,” in Wu Sihua et al., eds., 開羅宣言的影響與意義 (The Significance and Impact of the Cairo Declaration) (2014).
 A broader essay, titled "Visions of One World," is forthcoming in Vol. III of The Cambridge History of America and the World.

 I have also studied the history of the World Health Organization's successful global smallpox eradication program in the 1960s and '70s and what it tells us about the intersection of superpower relations, international development, and international organizations in that era.
 (TLDR: sometimes superpower competition can spur, rather than impede, international cooperation).
 In this context I also co-edited (and contributed to) two anthologies: The Development Century: A Global History (2018) and The Shock of the Global: The 1970s in Perspective (2010).